 To Maria: “You wanted to say hello to Preema.
 Next time you can ask before you touch her, or wave to her.”

 For children that are truly stuck, this kind of suggestion can be helpful.
-I would not use this line very often, though, because I know that there is more involved in developing social skills than simply getting a great new idea from an adult.
+I would not use this level of help very often, though, because I know that there is more involved in developing social skills than simply getting a great new idea from an adult.
 By suggesting a solution to the conflict, I am depriving the children of the chance to discover their own solution (which might be better than mine!).
 That doesn’t mean I wouldn’t ever say it, but I would do so…selectively.